Giorgio Pisanò: Journalism and non-fiction writing

-In 1968 he revived the weekly Candido, heir to the one founded by Giovannino Guareschi and which had ceased publication in 1961, assuming the position of director which he kept until 1992.
-Candido led many journalistic news campaigns, coming to openly denounce the socialist leader Giacomo Mancini.
-His protest against socialist leader Mancini culminated in being accused by Dino De Laurentiis of extortion in 1971 and his incarceration in Regina Coeli, where he spent 114 days before being acquitted of all charges by the Court of Rome on July 14 and released.
-On 13 March 1972 Pisanò was a victim of the first attack on the part of the Red Brigades, followed by two others directed against Candido's editors and production facilities.

-Candido's 1980 ran a particularly virulent campaign aimed at demonstrating that behind Aldo Moro's murder in 1978, there was an interweaving of the interests of shady persons connected to the Lockheed bribery scandals.
-In 1982 Pisanò covered the death of banker Roberto Calvi, appearing on television with Calvi's bag, delivering it live to the director of TG2 of RAI.
+In 1968, Pisanò revived the weekly Candido, heir to the one founded by Giovannino Guareschi that had ceased publication in 1961, (Note: In an interview with Giampaolo Pansa in the book La Grande Bugia, his brother Paolo reported that Guareschi, shortly before his death, would have welcomed Piasanò's ideas.) assuming the position of director until 1992.
+Candido led many journalistic news campaigns, coming to openly denounce the Italian Socialist Party (Partito Socialista Italiano, PSI) leader Giacomo Mancini.
+(Note: Candido supported the Reggio revolt, dealt with various scandals and events of political, administrative, and financial corruption following the 1968 Belice earthquake and at various companies, such as the National Autonomous Road Company (ANAS), Italcasse, and Italian Resin Society (SIR), and the 1974 Italian oil scandal, that erupted in the country during the 1970s.)
+His protest against Mancini culminated in being accused by Dino De Laurentiis of extortion in 1971 and his incarceration in Regina Coeli, where he spent 114 days before being acquitted of all charges by the Court of Rome on July 14 and released.
+On 13 March 1972, Pisanò was a victim of the first attack on the part of the Red Brigades (Brigate Rosse, BR), followed by two others directed against Candidos editors and production facilities.
+(Note: These events respectively took place on 2 September 1972 and 11 February 1978.)
+In 1980, Candido ran a particularly virulent campaign aimed at demonstrating that behind Aldo Moro's murder in 1978 there was an interweaving of the interests of shady persons connected to the Lockheed bribery scandals.
+In 1982, Pisanò covered the death of banker Roberto Calvi, appearing on television with Calvi's bag, delivering it live to the TG2 director of RAI.